How to Launch a Startup When You Have Zero Technical Knowledge?

 Approach the Right Audience

 However paramount, effective networking is quite impossible without knowing your core audience first.
-Like any other company, tech startups need to put additional effort into devising a proper targeting strategy.
-Your business idea might seem ground-breaking to you, but ultimately, it is the audience that is going to make the final judgment, which is why getting familiar with their needs, demands, preferences and pain points is the securest way to the top.
+Like any other Leading custom software development company, tech startups need to put additional effort into devising a proper targeting strategy.
+Your business idea might seem ground-breaking to you, but ultimately, it is the audience that is going to make the final judgment, which is why getting familiar with their needs, demands, preferences and pain points is the safest way to the top.

 Bridge the Expertise Gap